Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Experiments

 \subsection{Experiments on Synthetic Datasets}

-We create two datasets with one satisfying the irreducible assumption while the other not.
-The irreducible dataset is created by sampling from 2 different 10-dimensional Gaussian distributions as the component distributions.
-One of the distribution has zero mean and unit covariance matrix.
-Another one has 10-unit mean and unit covariance matrix.
-The reducible dataset is also created by drawing examples from 2 different 10-dimensional Gaussian distributions.
-One of the distribution has zero mean and unit covariance matrix.
-Another one has unit mean and covariance matrix.
-Then we remove the data points by training a binary classifier with drawn examples and remove all the points with $P(Y=1|X)\geq 0.98$ or $P(Y=1|X) \leq 0.02$.
+We create two datasets with one satisfying the irreducibility assumption while the other not.
+The dataset satisfying the irreducibility assumption is created by sampling from 2 different 10-dimensional Gaussian distributions as the component distributions.
+One of the distributions has zero means and a unit covariance matrix.
+Another one has unit means and unit covariance matrix.
+The dataset dissatisfying the irreducibility assumption is also created by drawing examples from 2 different 10-dimensional Gaussian distributions.
+One of the distributions has zero means and unit covariance matrix.
+Another one has unit means and covariance matrix.
+Then we remove all the data points with $P(Y=1|X)\geq 0.98$ or $P(Y=1|X) \leq 0.02$.
+For simplicity, in Figure~\ref{fig:fig2}, we name two datasets irreducible data and reducible data, respectively.

 To validate the correctness of our method and to select a suitable value of the hyper-parameter $p$, we carry out two experiments.
-The consistent distribution-independent estimator KM2 is used as the baseline, which is compared to our method RKM2, i.e., regrouping version of the KM2.
-Firstly, we compare the magnitude differences between $\hat{\kappa}(F|H)$ and $\hat{\kappa}'$ (i.e., $\hat{\kappa}(F|H)-\hat{\kappa}'$) with the different fractions of points to be copied from the mixture sample $F$ to the component sample $H$, which is illustrated in Figure~\ref{fig:fig2a}.
-Then we compare differences of the absolute error (i.e., $|\hat{\kappa}(F|H)-\kappa^{*}|-|\hat{\kappa}'-\kappa^{*}|$) between the baseline and our method with the increasing of the copy fractions.
+The consistent CPE method KM2 is used as the baseline, which is compared to our method ReKM2, i.e., regrouping version of the KM2.
+Firstly, we compare the magnitude differences between $\hat{\pi}$ and $\hat{\pi}'$ (i.e., $\hat{\pi}-\hat{\pi}'$) with the different fractions of points to be copied from the mixture sample to the component sample, which is illustrated in Figure~\ref{fig:fig2a}.
+Then we compare differences of the absolute error (i.e., $|\hat{\pi}-\pi|-|\hat{\pi}'-\pi|$) between the baseline and our method with the increasing of the copy fractions.
 Note that each point in Figure~\ref{fig:fig2} is obtained by averaging over $6\times 3 \times 10$ experiments.